Darren Aronofsky creates a brilliant ecological metaphor on Christianity that could only divide its audience

 All over mother!, Aronofsky makes dozens of biblical references.
 The first “intruder,” Man, is sick and has a fresh wound on his back that clearly identifies him with the biblical first man Adam.
 Him tries to hide it so that Mother won’t find out that Woman — or Eve, made from Adam’s rib — is also coming.
 Woman, who is depicted as a vulgar creature full of vices and sexual desire, arrives right after and later tempts her husband to go with her into their host’s office and have a peek at the crystal — which, like the Tree of Life, is a source of divine creation.
 This leads to Him expelling the couple with a finger pointed to the room’s door just like God does to Adam and Eve, throwing them out of the Garden of Eden when the two eat from the forbidden fruit.

-Then comes the blood, when the couple’s sons arrive and “eldest son,” that is, Cain (Domhnall Gleeson) kills “younger brother,” or Abel, (Brian Gleeson), triggering a chain of events that will lead all to chaos.
+Then comes the blood, when the couple’s sons arrive and the “eldest son,” that is, Cain (Domhnall Gleeson), kills the “younger brother,” or Abel, (Brian Gleeson), triggering a chain of events that will lead all to chaos.
 The blood eats through the floor like acid, revealing a secret door in the cellar that Mother didn’t even know existed.
 Framed with blood, it is a literal door to destruction.
 It doesn’t matter how she tries to cover the hole on the floor and makes a baby’s room in the same chamber after finding out she is pregnant, soon the blood resurfaces, staining the carpet when people return to disturb her peace.
 All these elements are metaphorical representations of the birth of human violence in the world, contaminating what should be a nurturing home.